DEFEND THE ECHR

 WHAT’S HAPPENING?

-The Convention protects and empowers us all every day without us even knowing.
+The ECHR protects and empowers us all every day without us even knowing.

 These proposed changes would make it easier for governments to deport people, even when there are serious concerns about their safety or family life.
 Currently, courts can prevent removals on human rights grounds, but this could soon change.